AggregatorX/AggregatorX.jl/design.md

 * Describe your system of interest in a JSON file.
 This file is refered to as the *system description*.
 This file can have any name but typically called `system.json` and we will use this as a name in the following.
 * Import the AggregatorX package, `using AggregatorX`.
 * Build the system using `aggregator = buildaggregatorx("system.json")`.
 What this does is to create objects of AggregatorX types with the number and types of objects and their parameters based on the content of `system.json`.
 The aggregatorX objects are stored in the variable `aggregator` as a dictionary.
-* Create and run optimization of system using `optimizeaggregator(aggregator, optimizer)`.
+* Create and run an optimization of the system with `optimizeaggregator(aggregator, optimizer)`.
 This creates a JuMP model based on the information in the `aggregator` object.
-It then tries to optimize the model using the optimization solver referred to by `optimizer`.
+It then tries to optimize the model using the solver referred to by `optimizer`.

 ## Some words (of wisdom)
-A conceptual and mathematical description of what the software does is provided in the document `mathematical-description.tex`.
+A conceptual and mathematical description of what the software does is provided in the document `tex\mathematical-description.tex`.
 It is probably a good idea to read this document first to understand to what the software tries to acheive, before diving into the nitty-gritty of the software design.

-There are also some design-choices that might be somewhat non-intuitive (hopefully they will gradually become intuitive, otherwise it was probably a bad design-choice).
-We provide a list of these here and an attempt at explnation (and justification of the choice).
+There are also some design-choices that might be somewhat non-intuitive (hopefully they will gradually become intuitive, otherwise it was probably a bad design-choice...).
+We provide a list of these here in an attempt at explnation (and justification) of the choice.
 You can skip this on a first read and refer back to it when necessary.

 * The objective sees to *maximize* profits.
-Any revenue (e.g. selling energy) should therefore be *negative*, and costs (e.g. buying energy) should be *positive*.
+Any revenue (e.g. selling energy) should therefore be *positive*, and costs (e.g. buying energy) should be *negative*.
 * *Parts*.
 You will see later that there is a hierarchy of different types in the system (e.g. Resources, Markets, etc.).
 To refer to all of them we will use the term *parts* (also in code).
 Hence, anything that is a subtype of `AggregatorXAny` is a part (you can think of all the parts that make the clockwork tick...)

 Some users may also not be familiar with the Julia programming language or the JuMP modelling language.
 We therefore provide a list of some terms that are used in the following that might be unfamiliar for these readers.
 Again, this may be skipped on a first read, and refered back to when confusion sets in.